JJ/hoborg/text/text.md

 It's a plan
 -------------

 "So you're saying the circus is like an office?"
-I told the old clown who had the strange ability of laughing and crying at the same time, and make you do the same.
+I asked the old clown who had the strange ability of laughing and crying at the same time, and make you do the same.
+We were in a cargo wagon, surrounded by cotton bales on a train bound for Pascagoula, where I was going following the circus, on the thought that it was a good idea to follow it and wait for the mech to drop from a carriage or be sold in an auction or something.
+Hoboing was a way of doing that and not make a dent on my budget.
+The clown had been a silent companion for hours, but he became jolly the moment I offered him some dring.
+Making chitchat,  I asked him what made a tramp clown become a tramp.

 "Man, the whole country is like a fucking factory!
 Haven't you noticed?"
 He cried again.
-We were in a cargo wagon, surrounded by cotton bales on a train bound for Pascagoula, where I was going following the circus, on the thought that it was a good idea to follow it and wait for the mech to drop from a carriage or be sold in an auction or something.
-Hoboing was a way of doing that and not make a dent on my budget.
-The clown had been a jolly companion until I asked him what made a tramp clown become a tramp.

 "And all that because you made fun of the governor?"